danbev/learning-rust/README.md

   |                          - borrow later used here

 ```
+The rust compiler can figure out lifetimes so that we don't have to specify them
+but only if the following are true:
+* The functions does not return a reference
+* There is exactly one reference input parameter

+When we pass a variable as opposed to a reference we are giving up ownership.
+When passing a variable as a reference you are lending it to the function.
+You
+can pass around as many immutable references as you like with out any issue.

 ### Underscore
 This can be used when one needs to specify a type but can let Rust determine